 If you visit in the spring, you’ll see the red diamorpha growing in pools at the top – and it’s so incredibly beautiful.
 The views from the top are amazing, and kids and adults alike will love all of the exploring there is to do up there.

 Rundown: The Phinizy Swamp and Nature Park in Augusta is part of the Phinizy Center and offers guided hikes, bike rides, and other community events.
-There are lots of short, kid-friendly hikes, a fishing pond, a kid’s play area, and several boardwalk overlooks.
-You can bike ride on some of the trails, and see lots of different types of wildlife – like alligators and snakes!
-They host birthday parties, summer camps, and homeschooling events, too!
+There are many short, kid-friendly hikes, a fishing pond, a kid’s play area, and several boardwalk overlooks.
+You can bike ride on some of the trails and see lots of different types of wildlife – like alligators and snakes.

 Location/Tips: Augusta.
-The park is free and open to the public every day.
+The park is free and open to the public every day from dawn until dusk.

 Why you should go: They have neat nature and birding checklists for you to take while you explore – so fun for the kids!
 Their hikes are very family-friendly, and they have an awesome boardwalk trail that is handicap-accessible.

 Location/Tips: It’s located south of Atlanta in Hampton.
 Dogs are not allowed.
 The trails are open every day, the visitor center is Monday-Saturday from 8 a.m. until 5:00 p.m.
 The gate entrance closes at 4:30 p.m.

-Rundown: This place is amazing!
+Rundown: Dauset Trails Nature Center is amazing.
 You can walk their animal trail and check out the rehabilitated wildlife they have rescued, and stop by their Visitors Center – which includes a room full of animals to see.
 There are plenty of birds of prey that call the nature center home after being harmed in their natural worlds.

 Why you should go: It has all the animals, and is a total kids paradise!
 My sister took her kids this summer, and they voted it their favorite thing they did.
 A definite must-do.

 Location/Tips: It’s located in Jackson (close to High Falls and Indian Springs state parks).
-Bring your lunch and spend the day!
-You’re going to be so happy you did.
+Bring your lunch and spend the day…you’re going to be so happy you did.
 Open Tuesday-Sunday from 9:00 a.m. until 5:00 p.m.
 But be aware, no admittance is allowed after 4:00 p.m.
 No dogs allowed here.

-Rundown: This preserve located in Decatur has hiking trails, geocaches, a seasonal pond, and outdoor classrooms for group use.
+Rundown: The Clyde Shepard Nature Preserve located in Decatur has hiking trails, geocaches, a seasonal pond, and outdoor classrooms for group use.

 Why you should go: It’s basically in the heart of the city!
 And it’s extremely family-friendly.
 Two of their geocaches are geared specifically for kids.

-Rundown: Okay, this one isn’t in Georgia – but it’s close, and it’s so good!
+Rundown: Okay, Reflection Riding Arboretum and Nature Center isn’t in Georgia – but it’s close, and it’s so good!
 This nature center is located in Chattanooga, and has so much to offer.

 They have an arboretum where you can visit their gardens, they have beautiful, family-friendly hiking trails, you can rent a canoe and paddle down Lookout Creek, they offer guided tours, host special events – like a moonlight paddle, and are dog-friendly.